Medicon Valley: Background and activities

-International companies with major research centres in the region include Novo Nordisk, Baxter, Lundbeck, LEO Pharma, HemoCue and Ferring Pharmaceuticals.
-There are more than 7 science parks in the region, all with a significant focus on life science, including the Medicon Village in Lund, established in 2010.
+International companies with major research centres in the Øresund region include Novo Nordisk, Novozymes-Novonesis, Baxter, Lundbeck, Leo Pharma, Genmab, Bavarian Nordic, Zealand Pharma, HemoCue and Ferring Pharmaceuticals.
+There are more than seven science parks in the region, all with a significant focus on life science, including the Medicon Village in Lund, established in 2010.
 Companies within Medicon Valley account for more than 20% of the total GDP of Denmark and Sweden combined.

 Medicon Valley is promoted by Invest in Skåne and Copenhagen Capacity.

-Many of the region's universities have a strong heritage in biological and medical research and have produced several Nobel Prize winners.
+Many of the Øresund region's universities have a strong heritage in biological and medical research and have produced several Nobel Prize winners.
 The almost century-long presence of a number of research-intensive and fully integrated pharmaceutical companies, such as Novo Nordisk, H. Lundbeck and LEO Pharma, has also contributed significantly to the medical research and business development of the region by strengthening abilities within applied research, attracting suppliers and producing spin-offs.

 In 2011, the organisations of MVA and Invest in Skåne, launched the concept of Beacons.
 Beacons are projects for creating world-leading cross-disciplinary research environments with a focus on areas where there are considerable potential for synergies in Medicon Valley specifically.
 After a long thorough selection process, the four Beacons of systems biology, structural biology, immune regulation and drug delivery were approved.

 The Medicon Valley issues the quaternal life science magazine "Medicon Valley".